Chapter 2.76

 (ii) Upon majority vote, direct the city clerk or his designee to negotiate with bidders.

 (2) Award of Contract.
-Contracts shall be awarded to the lowest possible bidder except as otherwise provided herein.
+Formal contracts shall be awarded by vote of the council to the lowest possible bidder except as otherwise provided herein.
 The council may waive any informality or immaterial irregularity in any bid.
 In addition to price in determining the lowest responsible bidder under the provisions of this chapter, consideration shall be given to:

 (i) The quality of the supplies to be provided by the bidder;